AtidaTech/contentful-cli-migrations/README-migrations.md

 needed to avoid that the Editors will input some weird characters that could create problems down the line.
 For example, a slug, that is used to build a link, can result in a malformed URI.

-In this case we should use one migration to change the existing data first, and then change the validation, so that we won't have problem during the migration itself (it could fail if the old data is now then considered invalid).
+In this case we should use a migration to first change the existing data, and then change the validation, so that we won't have problem when applying that migration (it could fail if the old data is considered invalid).
 Changing the existing data will also ensure that if we modify an older entry, we will not be blocked by the invalid id (or slug) to republish the updated entry.